openshift-pipelines/pipelines-as-code/README.md

 By default `Pipelines as Code` will interpret the string as the `latest` task to grab from [tekton hub](https://hub.tekton.dev).

-If instead you want to have a specific task, you can add a colon `:` to the string and a version number, like in this example :
+If you want to have a specific version of the task, you can add a colon `:` to the string and a version number, like in this example :

 ```yaml
   pipelinesascode.tekton.dev/task: "[git-clone:0.1]" # will install git-clone 0.1 from tekton.hub
   ```

-If you have a string starting with http:// or https://, `Pipelines as Code` will fetch the task directly from that remote url instead of going via the `tekton hub` :
+If you have a string starting with http:// or https://, `Pipelines as Code` will fetch the task directly from that remote url :

 ```yaml
   pipelinesascode.tekton.dev/task: "[https://raw.githubusercontent.com/tektoncd/catalog/main/task/git-clone/0.3/git-clone.yaml]"
 ```

-You can as well a reference to a task from a yaml file inside your repo if you specify the relative path to it, for example :
+Additionally you can as well a reference to a task from a yaml file inside your repo if you specify the relative path to it, for example :

   ```yaml
   pipelinesascode.tekton.dev/task: "[.tekton/tasks/git-clone.yaml]"